 PangeaMT needs to ensure initially that the initial training set from the client has passed all cleaning checks before training.
-This will result in a lean bitext (parallel corpus) and aid computer learning.
+This will result in a clean bitext (parallel corpus) and aid computer learning.
 Together with PangeaMT’s own processes, from language-specific rules to syntax or POS tagging, data enters the engine training cycle.

 This is not a comprehensive list of all cleaning steps.
 Nevertheless, it will allow users to realise what kind of material will be extracted for human approval before re-entering the training cycle.
 All segments detected as “suspect” will be stripped out of the training set for human approval /revision / editing in TMX format and then re-entered in the system.